 If you’re a parent, you know exactly what I mean.
 If you’re single, well, you’ll know eventually.
 And may I add that if you’re single, don’t be afraid to take risks now while you can.

-5. You can’t do it all, so choose what to keep and what to let go.
+5. You can not do it all for an extended period of time, so decide what to keep and what to let go.

 The truth is, it’s impossible to maintain a full-time job AND to expect your side-hustle to substantially grow at the same time.
 Let me explain.
 I’m not saying it’s impossible to do both at the same time, I’m saying it’s impossible to do both for an extended period of time.